A2osX/A2osX/.Docs/Shell Developers Guide.md

 ##### \<expression\>

-The A2osX shell contains a simple expression evaluator that can perform simple integer math operations using the \+ \- \* \/ and MOD operators.
+The A2osX shell contains a expression evaluator that can perform simple integer math operations using the \+ \- \* \/ and MOD operators.
 Expressions are a form of an argument used by only a handful of commands, most notably SET (to store the result of the expression into a variable) and CASE/SWITCH.

     #!/BIN/SH
 	#